Dataset: Issues & Pull Requests

 Type: List

 Description: The list of status events associated with the workflow_status field.
 This field has a complex structure (list of objects).
-A series of operators are provided to help extract useful information from this field:
+A series of operators is provided to help extract useful information from this field:

 Source: Calculated